aerial view of vatican city pilgrimage routes in europe

 The Lycian Way, Turkey: Ancient Pilgrimage

-The Lycian Way is an ancient path along Turkey’s Mediterranean coast, blending history, nature, and spirituality.
+Another European pilgrimage route, the Lycian Way, is an ancient path along Turkey’s Mediterranean coast, blending history, nature, and spirituality.
 Pilgrims explore ancient ruins and the stunning landscapes of Lycia.

 Highlights: Olympos, Patara, and the rock-cut tombs of Myra.